DMCB-GIST/MOMA/README.md

 * * *
 ⭐⭐⭐<br/>
- **The following is an empirical priority order, and it is recommended to put it on the tuning list at a minimum.<br/>** **Number of module = 16, 32, 64, 128, ... <br/>** **LearningRate = 5e-7, 5e-6, 5e-5, 5e-4, ... (with ADAM on PyTorch) <br/>**
+**The appropriate hyperparameters are different according to various multi-modal data and tasks.<br/>** **The following is an empirical priority order, and it is recommended to put it on the tuning list at a minimum.<br/>** **Number of module = 16, 32, 64, 128, ... <br/>** **LearningRate = 5e-7, 5e-6, 5e-5, 5e-4, ... (with ADAM on PyTorch) <br/>**